Unit 3 - Practice Quiz

 13 In the call lseek(fd, offset, whence), what does SEEK_SET indicate for the whence parameter?

-A. The offset is relative to the current position
+A. The offset is invalid

-B. The offset is invalid
+B. The offset is relative to the end of the file

 C. The offset is set to the beginning of the file